-During the planning phase, questionnaires and public meetings are used to obtain input from property owners.
-Several improvement alternatives are developed and evaluated to determine the best solution.
-A recommended alternative is presented to the public for comment at the end of the planning phase.
-Although the planning phase of a project typically would last from 12 to 27 months, changes in the project team have delayed the planning phase of the project.
-As of March 2005, a new consultant is analyzing the existing conditions of the storm water system within the project area.
-Once this evaluation is complete, there will be a public meeting to present the findings to the neighborhood and to receive feedback on these findings.
+During the planning phase, questionnaires and public meetings were used to obtain input from property owners.
+Several improvement alternatives were developed and evaluated to determine the best solution.
+A recommended alternative was presented to the public for comment at the end of the planning phase.

 During the design phase, construction drawings for the alternative selected during the planning phase are developed.
 Many details must be addressed including the determination of specific pipe sizes and alignments, channel widths and lining types, inlet sizes and locations, utility relocations, and easement locations.
 The design phase of a project typically lasts 21 to 34 months.
 Due to additional storm drainage system added to the project, revisions in the design have taken place and extended the original schedule.

 Permitting Phase (December 2010 – November 2014)